Inside-out cross-covariance for spatial multivariate data: Section 4: Computations with GP- models

 \subsection{Compute cost of proposed scalable algorithms}

 We detail the computational complexity of the scalable algorithms outlined in the main article.
-Our assumption here is that $n$ is very large and $n \gg q$, leading to computational cost being dominated by operations along the spatial sites.
+Our assumption here is that $n$, the size of $\calS$, is very large and $n \gg q$, leading to computational cost being dominated by operations along the spatial sites.
 We also assume a sparse DAG GP using $m$ nearest neighbors.
 We compute $\bL_i$ at $O(n m^3)$ flops for each $i=1,\dots, q$, for a total of $O(qnm^3)$.
-With clustering of the correlation functions into $k_1$ groups, this operation reduces to $O(k_1nm^3)$.
 Determinant and inverse of $\bSigma$ are cheap to compute in requiring $O(q^3)$ flops, independent of $n$.

 In the block sampler for the latent model $\bM_{w\mid y}$ is a $nq \times nq$ sparse matrix.
 One can use iterative matrix solvers such as conjugate gradient (CG); at each iteration, CG performs a matrix-vector multiplication (cost $O(n_{\text{nz}})$), for a total number of iterations that is guaranteed to be less than $nq$ and can be reduced via preconditioning.
 The cost for solving $\bM_{w\mid y}$ is in the order of $O(n_{\text{nz}} c)$ where $n_{\text{nz}}$ is the number of nonzeros of $\Cov^{-1}$, and $c$ is the condition number of $\bM_{w\mid y}$.